Othmane-data/Spotify_Dashboard_by_SQL/README.md

 ### Easy Level

-__Retrieve the names of all tracks that have more than 1 billion streams.__
+__1. Retrieve the names of all tracks that have more than 1 billion streams.__

 ```sql
 Select